Ayushibhairam/digital-music-store-data-analysis/README.md

 - Investigate the geographical distribution of customers and sales trends by country.
 - Examine sales data over time to uncover patterns and seasonal variations.
 - Gain insights into customer demographics and their impact on purchasing habits.

+Technologies and Tools:
+- SQL for data querying and analysis.
+- Power BI for creating interactive data visualizations and a dashboard.
+- GitHub for version control and project sharing.